hilsdsg3/Machine_Learning_Fundamentels/Readme.md

 <summary>--- Background</summary>
 <p>

-One very basic machine learning classification method is called the Linear Perceptron which attempts to classify values and used for problems such as credit approval and disease detection.
-The perceptron uses certain criteria as x inputs and adjusts the importance of the criteria through traning data.
-Then it is used to predict based on the same criteria.
+One basic machine learning classification algorithim model is called the Linear Perceptron.
+The Linear Perceptron model attempts to classify values and result in a final linear equation.
+Some examples are basic credit approval and disease detection (malignent/benign).
+The perceptron uses certain criteria as x inputs and automatically adjusts the importance of the criteria based on traning data.
+Then the resulting perceptron algorithm is used to predict based on new instances of the same criteria for a binary result of yes/no.
 </p>

 ```